-This is certainly an odd day, so perhaps it just needs a different perspective.
+I would certainly consider this to be a very odd day, so perhaps it just needs a different perspective.
 Let’s think outside the petri dish on this one.

-Think about your friend who makes a living in the digital world eradicating evil bits of code.
+Think about your friend.
+You know, the one who makes a living by eradicating evil bits of code in the digital world.
 She can certainly appreciate a robust computer virus and even respect it on some level.

-The dictionary is very clear in its derogatory definition of the word, but the virus has its place in literature.
+The dictionary is very clear in its derogatory definition of the word but the virus has its place in literature.
 Without the maligned microbe, there would be no Andromeda Strain.
-Steven King’s “The Stand” would be a much quicker read.
+And Steven King’s, “The Stand”, would be a much quicker read.

 It really strains the imagination to think philosophically about today’s subject.
 Should we acknowledge something microscopic that can affect our world in so many ways?